lizztest/lizzpowerlifter/README.md

 ### 💖 Writing is my passion 💖

-I have over 30 years as a technical writer, but I got my start as a professional writer while a member of the United States Air Force.
-When I was stationed at Bitburg Air Base, Germany, I wrote my squadron’s first Onboarding Program and Suggestion Program.
+I have been a technical writer for 30 years.
+I began my career as a professional writer, while a member of the United States Air Force.
+When I was stationed at Bitburg Air Base, Germany, I wrote the first Onboarding Program and Suggestion Program for my squadron.

 After leaving the military, I went to school for technical writing.
 One of my strongest skills is to write technical content from scratch.
-I’m really good at creating something out of nothing.
-In the past, I have created documentation sets for several companies, including an online auction house, a global education publisher, and a learning platform.
+I’m very good at creating something out of nothing.
+In the past, I have created documentation sets for several companies, including an online auction house, a global education publisher, and an e-learning platform.

 While at a manufacturing company, I trained documentation assistants how to technically write, and taught production assistants how to read American-English by creating phonetic work instructions that contained both images and words that helped them independently build products.